MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-installation-and-setup.md

 2. For inside Microsoft Teams [**Click here**](../infrastructure-management/install-your-platform-instance/create-teams-app-for-your-training-portal.md) for more details.

-3. Custom endpoint i.e. to integrate the learner experience inside your own application, refer to**[this article](../infrastructure-management/install-your-platform-instance/apis.md)** to learn more.
+3. Custom endpoint i.e. to integrate the learner experience inside your own application, refer to **[this article](../infrastructure-management/install-your-platform-instance/apis.md)** to learn more.

 ### How do I enable Single-Sign-On (SSO) for Community Training?
 In other words, I wanted my learners to use their existing credentials for logging into the Community Training portal.

-Currently, Microsoft Community Training supports SSO out-of-box for scenarios where users are managed via Azure AD or customers are using Azure AD B2C for authentication in their existing system.
+Currently, Community Training supports SSO out-of-box for scenarios where users are managed via Azure AD or customers are using Azure AD B2C for authentication in their existing system.

 However, the platform supports SSO with any OAuth 2.0, OpenID Connect, or SAML-based authentication provider.
 To enable SSO in such scenarios, please contact us via **[Helpdesk](https://go.microsoft.com/fwlink/?linkid=2104630)** and leave your requirements in the ticket description.